How To Use History Dilemmas

 ***Guidelines for teachers using History Dilemmas***

-2. To get the most out of the dilemmas, it is important to first build a safe, trusting, and mutually respectful environment in your classroom.
+2. To get the most out of the dilemmas, it is important to first build a safe, trusting, and mutually respectful environment in the classroom.

 3. Remind students that we can never know what it is really like to be someone else, but this activity can help us to consider the perspectives of others.